 The Government cannot alone achieve that vision.
 We look to work with all stakeholders, including young people, civil society, the private sector and UNFPA to harness the resources, knowledge and wisdom of all sectors of society to come up with effective solutions to the challenges people are facing.
 Meaningful participation of all groups; empowerment, especially of young people; and partnerships have become the road that Thailand and every UN Member State should take to ensure a sustainable future that leaves no one behind.

+Thosaporn Sirisumphand Secretary-General

+Secretary-General

-Thosaporn Sirisumphand Secretary-General Office of the National Economic and Social Development Council Sukhum Karnchanapimai Permanent Secretary Ministry of Public Health and Human Security
+Office of the National Economic

+and Social Development Council

-S. Kim Lahapun!
+S. Kim Kahapun (